Barrett's Esophagus

 Symptoms & Causes

-Experts don't know the exact cause of Barrett's esophagus.
-However, gastroesophageal reflux disease (GERD) increases your chances of developing the condition.
+Experts don’t know the exact cause of Barrett’s esophagus.
+However, gastroesophageal reflux disease (GERD) increases your chances of developing Barrett’s esophagus.

 Diagnosis

-Doctors diagnose Barrett's esophagus with an upper gastrointestinal (GI) endoscopy and a biopsy.
+Doctors most often diagnose Barrett’s esophagus with an upper gastrointestinal (GI) endoscopy and a biopsy.
+Some doctors may also use a pill-shaped capsule device that you swallow.

 Treatment

-Treatment options for Barrett's esophagus include repeated surveilleance endoscopy, endoscopic ablative therapies, endoscopic mucosal resection, and surgery.
+Treatment options for Barrett’s esophagus may include medicines, endoscopy, and surgery.

 Eating, Diet, & Nutrition